Get insider access

 Samsung HW-Q900T

-The Samsung HW-Q900T is a better soundbar than the standalone Bose Smart Soundbar 700.
-The Samsung is a 7.1.2 setup that supports Dolby Atmos content and reproduces a more extended low-bass thanks to its dedicated subwoofer.
+The Samsung HW-Q900T is better than the standalone Bose Smart Soundbar 700.
+The Samsung is a 7.1.2 setup that supports Dolby Atmos content and reproduces a more extended low bass thanks to its dedicated subwoofer.
 It also comes with a graphic EQ and presets for sound customization, as well as a Full HDMI In port.
 That said, the 3.0 Bose is better built, with a better soundstage and a room correction feature.
 You can also upgrade it as the Bose Smart Soundbar 700 with Speakers + Bass Module for a better performance.

 + Show more